 These properties are centrally located: 15 miles from the citrus factory and from Dangriga—the largest town in southern Belize—and its regional airstrip; 35 miles from Big Creek Port; 55 miles from Belmopan, the national capital; and 100 miles from Belize City, the country’s metropolitan area and site of the Port of Belize.

 Qualified buyers may benefit from a comprehensive Due Diligence report assembled over time by this agent.
-I look forward to hearing from you.
+Serious inquiries are invited.